 Small, Wild Fish

 Eat small wild fish only when you are pregnant – two meals per week is great.
 Make sure you avoid big fish, such as tuna because they are inevitably contaminated with too much mercury, other heavy metals and of course industrial toxins from the oceans.
 On the other hand, small wild fish are full of healthy, essential fats with the lowest possible traces of the above contaminants you can find in marine animals.
-Do insist on wild, sustainably caught fish because studies show that farmed fish contain many times more toxies than wild animals, thanks to the low quality feed.

 You will need emergency snacks; guaranteed.
 Whether you are on holidays (this is when I realized just how important they are) or are having a long day at work, make sure you keep something healthy near you.
 This will prevent you from eating junk when you are in the red hunger zone.
 A piece of fruit, a mix of nuts and seeds, natural (no sugar) yogurt, a small salad are all great ideas.